 These homemade soft rye pretzels are super easy to make with common ingredients, and are better than any soft pretzel you’ll get at a mall!Jump to Recipe

 My partner AJ and I have been obsessed with pretzels of all sorts, pretty much our entire lives.
 From the boxes of large hard pretzels, to regular pretzel twists, to pretzel crisps, to those soft pretzels you can get at the ball game and the mall, we eat them all!
 I’ve made soft pretzel buns constantly for burgers here on my blog, and I use pretzels in my salty snack brookie bars, as well as a coating for my easy caramel apples.
+I even make my beer cheese dip specifically for pretzel dipping!
 But I’ve been wanting to share my go-to Rye Soft Pretzel recipe with everyone for awhile, and here it is!

 Why use rye flour?